go-shiori/go-readability/README.md

 ## Status

-This package is stable enough for use, and up to date with Readability.js until commit [`60f470c`](https://github.com/mozilla/readability/commit/60f470c4bb618a7987d5701b1228ec5ff49f2773).
+This package is stable enough for use and up to date with Readability.js until commit [`b551f1c`](https://github.com/mozilla/readability/commit/b551f1cf6e2266e89629d3d0d5a913eee8af5a44).

 ## Installation